M7mmed-Sayed/JobPortalAPI/README.md

     - **Search and Filters:**
         - Implement search and filtering options for companies, job listings, and user-generated content.
+    - **Authentication:** In future releases, we plan to implement authentication mechanisms to secure the application.
+All controller methods will be decorated with the `[Authorize]` attribute, ensuring that only authenticated users can access these endpoints.
     - **Documentation:**
         - Continue improving API documentation using tools like Swagger.
+    - **Unit Test**